pmahnke/mahnke-cocktails/recipe_processed/toreador.md

 permalink: "/recipe/toreador/"
 iconfile: toreador
 stars: 0
-base_spirits: "Reposado Tequila, Apricot Liqueur, Amontillado Sherry "
+base_spirits: ['Reposado Tequila', 'Apricot Liqueur', 'Amontillado Sherry ']
 youtube: "3aV3DzDfW_A"
 description: "A classic cocktail that predates the Margarita, showcasing tequila in a balanced and approachable sour format with apricot liqueur."
 excerpt: |